Skip to content

 Rapid Airway Assessment

-When stepping up to the head of the bed In a rapidly evolving emergency, it may be hard to fully assess the airway of that altered or agitated patient with the same detail as you would for an elective pre-operative assessment, but the skilled clinician should still be able to quickly and efficiently get some of the most important information they need by doing a few simple things.
+When stepping up to the head of the bed, In a rapidly evolving emergency, it may be hard to fully assess the airway of that altered or agitated patient with the same detail as you would for an elective pre-operative assessment.
+However, the skilled clinician should still be able to quickly and efficiently get some of the most important information they need by doing a few simple things.
 Things that you should learn and incorporate into your own practice.
 They only take seconds and can sometimes be the difference between success and failure.
 Here they are.

 Rapid Review